-The final key to understanding this client code is the test method.
+The final key to understanding this client code is the \test method.
 The call to dataReceived simulates data arriving on the network transport.
 But where does it arrive?
-It's handed to the lineReceived method of the protocol instance (in calculus/remote_1.py below).
+It's handed to the lineReceived method of the protocol instance (in calculus/remote\1.py below).
 So the client is essentially tricking the server into thinking it has received the operation and the arguments over the network.
 The server (once again, see below) hands over the work to its CalculationProxy object which in turn hands it to its Calculation instance.
 The result is written back via sendLine (into the fake string transport object), and is then immediately available to the client, who fetches it with tr.value() and checks that it has the expected value.
-So there's quite a lot going on behind the scenes in the two-line test method above.
+So there's quite a lot going on behind the scenes in the two-line \test method above.

 Finally, let's see the implementation of this protocol.
-Put the following into calculus/remote_1.py:
+Put the following into calculus/remote\1.py:

-remote_1.py
+remote\1.py

 '''

 -- test-case-name: calculus.test.test_remote_1 --

+from twisted.protocols import basic

+from twisted.internet import protocol

 from calculus.base_3 import Calculation

-from twisted.internet import protocol

-from twisted.protocols import basic

-class CalculationProxy:
+class CalculationProxy(object):

 def init(self):

 self.calc = Calculation()

-for m in ["add", "subtract", "multiply", "divide"]:
+for m in ['add', 'subtract', 'multiply', 'divide']:

-setattr(self, f"remote{m}", getattr(self.calc, m))
+setattr(self, 'remote%s' % m, getattr(self.calc, m))

 class RemoteCalculationProtocol(basic.LineReceiver):

 def init(self):

 self.proxy = CalculationProxy()

 def lineReceived(self, line):

-op, a, b = line.decode("utf-8").split()
+op, a, b = line.split()

 a = int(a)

 b = int(b)

-op = getattr(self.proxy, f"remote{op}")
+op = getattr(self.proxy, 'remote%s' % (op,))

-result = op(a, b)

-self.sendLine(str(result).encode("utf-8"))

-class RemoteCalculationFactory(protocol.Factory):

-protocol = RemoteCalculationProtocol

-def main():

-import sys

-from twisted.internet import reactor

-from twisted.python import log

 '''